What Roof Pitch Should You Choose?

 2) Whether or not the roof is colored, and/or

 3) Matching roof pitches of existing buildings in the area.

-Preference of roof pitch – If someone was raised in the North East where colonial styles homes are the norm, most likely this individual will prefer a high rise roof appearance.
-Accordingly, someone growing up in the South West, with a lot of low rise roof styles, will probably prefer the look of a flatter roof design.
+Preference of roof pitch – If someone was raised in the North East where colonial-style homes are the norm, most likely this individual will prefer a high-rise roof appearance.
+Accordingly, someone growing up in the South West, with a lot of low-rise roof styles, will probably prefer the look of a flatter roof design.